matter-labs/zksync/docs/contract.md

 - Add new tokens (tokens can not be removed after being added).
 - Initiate migration to a new contract (see the "Migration" section).

-## Cenosorship resistance
+## Censorship resistance

-To enforece censorship-resistance and enable guaranteed retrievability of the funds, ZKSync employs the mechanisms of **Priority queue** (soft enforcement) and **Exodus mode** (hard enforcement).
+To enforce censorship-resistance and enable guaranteed retrievability of the funds, ZKSync employs the mechanisms of **Priority queue** (soft enforcement) and **Exodus mode** (hard enforcement).

 ## Deposits